cxli233/gamete-small-RNA/data/readme.txt

-Intermediate data from unstream bioinformatic analyses;
+Intermediate data from upstream bioinformatic analyses;
 Used as starting materials for statistical inferences and data visualization in R.